fg-research/website/blog/general/posts/commodity-forecasting-forgan.rst

     <li style="line-height: 1.75rem; margin-top: 1.75rem">The <code>.predict()</code> method scales
     the time series, extracts the last context window, and then passes it through the generator together with different randomly generated noise vectors.
-    Each different noise vector results in a different prediction, where the number of predictions to be generated is controlled by the <code>samples</code> parameter.
+Each different noise vector results in a different prediction.
 Each prediction is transformed back to the original scale before being returned as an output.</li>

     </ul>